Evolve Your Business

 Being profitable is important.
 However, measuring softer KPIs – for instance, employee and client satisfaction, confidence in leadership and colleagues or % of referential clients could be just as crucial for your business.

-In an industry where competition for clients and consultants is fierce, many factors will impact how well your business is fairing.
-Not just the ones that are affecting your finances directly.
+In an industry where competition for clients and consultants is fierce, many factors will impact how well your business is fairing, not just the ones that directly affect your finances.

 Get an overview of your financially related KPIs

-If you want to start measuring financially related KPIs, you can test TimeLog for 30 days right here.
+To measure financially related KPIs, you can test TimeLog for 30 days.

-TimeLog is a modern PSA solution with a strong focus on financial project management that lets you keep track of consultants', projects' and clients' profitability.
+TimeLog is a modern PSA solution that strongly focuses on financial project management.
+It lets you track the profitability of consultants, projects, and clients.

 You can also book a 30-minute meeting with us to discuss what KPIs could be vital for your business and how TimeLog can help you reach your goals.